I love tattoos and have been writing about the topic for several years.

-There are a large number of things concerning Gothic culture that interest and fascinate me, and one of those areas that have a lot of expression is in tattoo design.
+There are a large number of things concerning Gothic culture that interests and fascinates me, and one of those areas that have a lot of expression is in tattoo design.

 As with Gothic culture itself, there is really no one defining way to describe it, as Goths themselves testify to the fact it has to do with personal expression.

-How I determine whether or not a tattoo of a flower is Gothic, as more to do with what accompanies the flower in the design, not the flower itself, as that would probably be almost impossible to confirm.
+How I determine whether or not a tattoo of a flower is Gothic has more to do with what accompanies the flower in the design, not the flower itself, as that would probably be almost impossible to confirm.